 Source: Courtesy of Wikimedia Commons

-Joseph-Édouard Cauchon was a descendant of one of the oldest families in the colony.
-His ancestor Jehan Cochon, originally from Dieppe, in Normandy, France, is thought to have arrived in Canada with his family, including a son named Jean, about 1636.
-Having come as a settler rather than an indentured employee, Jehan obtained a land grant in the Beaupré seigneury which the Compagnie des Cent-Associés was then making special efforts to settle.
+Joseph Cauchon was a descendant of one of the oldest families in the colony.
+His ancestor Jehan Cochon, originally from Dieppe, in Normandy, France, is thought to have arrived in Canada with his family, including a son named Jean, in about 1636.
+Having come as a settler rather than an indentured employee, Jehan obtained a land grant in the Beaupré seigneury, which the Compagnie des Cent-Associés was then making special efforts to settle.
 His son secured a similar grant in the same period, and from 1652 to 1667 held the office of seigneurial attorney.
 He was thus a member of the “public service bourgeoisie” which was concentrated in the region around Quebec City and engaged in both agriculture and administration.
-In 1680, for unknown reasons, the name Cochon was written Cauchon, and the more elegant form remained in use.
+In 1680, for unknown reasons, the name Cochon was written Cauchon, and the more elegant form entered into use.
 The family established itself on the Beaupré shore and apparently did not move to the city until the sixth generation.
-It is known that Joseph-Ange was a dairyman at Quebec when he married Marguerite Valée on 14 April 1814.
-Their son Joseph-Édouard was born two years later in Saint-Roch parish in Quebec City.
+It is known that Joseh was a joiner at Quebec when he married Marguerite Vallée on 14 April 1814.
+Their son Joseph was born more than two years later in Saint-Roch parish in Quebec City.

 With his brother-in-law Augustin Côté*, Cauchon launched Le Journal de Québec on 1 Dec.
 1842.
-This paper replaced the French edition of the Quebec Gazette which after a number of interruptions had ceased publication on 29 October as a result of insuperable financial difficulties.
-Cauchon was proprietor from 1842 to 1862 and editor from 1842 to 1875, except for the years 1855 to 1857 and in 1861 when he was a member of the government.
+This paper replaced the French edition of the Quebec Gazette, which after a number of interruptions had ceased publication on 29 October as a result of insuperable financial difficulties.
+Cauchon was officially registered as co-owner until 1855; however, the company name remained A. Côté & Co. and the two men continued to jointly sign many purchase contracts.
+It seems that together they carried out the duties of editor and publisher until 1847.
+Cauchon then assumed the role of editor-in-chief until 1875, except for the years 1855 to 1857 and in 1861, when he was a member of the government and Côté held the title of manager.
 Originally a biweekly, in folio of two pages, Le Journal de Québec resembled other 19th-century newspapers, particularly in the columns it carried.
 It mainly discussed politics and religion, and tended to support the Reform position.
 It took its provincial and international news from Canadian and foreign papers and gave extensive coverage to municipal, economic, and literary activities of the Quebec region.
 According to a circular of 5 Nov.
 1842 Le Journal de Québec aspired to be a “palladium of liberty.”
 It declared itself independent of men and parties, and would extend support to one or the other “solely for the sake of principles.”
 Both nationalist and unionist, it would convey French Canadian views first and foremost but was ready to offer “a willing hand to all . . . who desire the advancement and prosperity of [our] common native land.”
 This ideal would be eroded by the impetuous personality, ambition, and personal interests of Cauchon, who for almost all his political career was its guiding spirit.

 Cauchon had entered politics in 1844.
 That year he was elected for Montmorency County, defeating Frédéric-Auguste Quesnel*.
 He represented this constituency throughout his political career, being elected “by acclamation” in 1848 and 1861 and facing opponents in 1851, 1854, 1857, and 1863.
-As was customary, some of these elections were marked by corruption and violence.
+Some of these elections were marked by corruption and violence.

 In the parliament of united Canada, Cauchon immediately associated his name with the politicians who would be called upon to play a decisive role in the country’s history.
 He supported the Reform policy of Louis-Hippolyte La Fontaine* and Robert Baldwin*; with Pierre-Joseph-Olivier Chauveau, he fought to get Augustin-Norbert Morin* elected speaker of the house because he was bilingual; he waged war on Louis-Joseph Papineau*, whom he categorized as one of those “men who are powerful destructive [forces], but who have never built anything on the ruins they have made.”
 In parliament Cauchon therefore supported the great political compromise that followed the failure of the 1837–38 rebellion and led to ministerial responsibility.
 Moreover, in a debate in 1849 on the repeal of union Cauchon defended union because it ensured equal representation in parliament and thus guaranteed the institutions and laws of each section of the province.
 But Cauchon expressed his opposition in 1851, disapproving of the alliance of the government, then under Francis Hincks and Augustin-Norbert Morin, with Brown’s Clear Grits, whose “democratic, socialist and anticatholic” principles he condemned.
 He even refused the offer Hincks made him of the post of assistant provincial secretary without a seat in the cabinet.
 Cauchon’s distrust of the government, an attitude he expressed both in parliament and in his Journal de Québec, helped to weaken the government and the Reform party.